cherrared/Docker-elk/README.md

 # Docker-elk

-* This repo contains the [Elastic Stack](https://www.elastic.co/products/) running on dockers.
+* This repo contains the [Elastic Stack](https://www.elastic.co/products/) (i.e., Elasticsaerch, Logstash and Kibana) running on dockers.
 * To deploy:

 ```